Shark Vertex Pro Lightweight Review

 ---|---|

-This lightweight vacumm performed near the top of all vacuums we tested, successfully collecting the flour without spiking air quality in the room.
+This lightweight vacuum performed near the top of all the vacuums we tested, successfully collecting the flour without spiking the room's air quality.
 Dylos considers any count below 75 to be excellent.
-For those with allergies, this vacuum won't make any sniffles or sneezing worse.
+For those with allergies, this vacuum won't worsen sniffles or sneezing.

 Suction